A Letter Of Encouragement For Women With Infertility

 - Your loneliness that has resulted from your other friends having babies

 Even if you don’t feel validated on a daily basis for what you’ve gone through, remember that there are people who care.

 You Are Not Alone

-Being that it’s infertility awareness week, it’s so important to know that if you’re on this journey, you are not alone.
+If you are on this journey it’s so important to know that you are not alone.

 There are thousands of women in your shoes, trudging through the appointments, shots, losses, tears, and frustrations.

 If you don’t have any friends or family members that understand where you’re coming from, I encourage you to join an infertility support group.

 The most common places to find infertility support groups are through a local church or in an online community.